 I’ve realized just what the word busy has done to me.

-I’ve exaggerated, overstated, and emphasized this little word a little too much.
+I’ve exaggerated, overstated, and emphasized this paltry word a little too much.

 I look at my journal and see the scheduled meetings, the to-do’s, the lists, goals, and reminders.